What is method validation?

 Validating an analytical method proves that by performing the method reliable and reproducible results will be generated, irrespective of time and person who performs.
 It proves that the method is suitable for its intended purpose.

 A method validation is necessary when a new method has been established and is supposed to become a routinely used measurement, when aspects of the practical performance have been changed or the method is intended to be used at a different site.
 This is the case with method transfers.
+Furthermore, all analytical methods that are planned to be used in a pharmaceutical laboratory for quality control (QC), as well as those used for cleaning validation, must be validated prior first application.

 There are regulatory requirements and guidelines to be applied to take critical points into account during method validation.
 The ICH Q2(R1) is one of them.
 This guideline „Validation of analytical procedures: text and methodology“, published by the International Conference on Harmonisation, offers help with the classification of different analytical methods and names parameters to be evaluated.